rescript-react-native/rescript-react-native/CONTRIBUTING.md

 * Add your new component to `reactNative.re` following the existing components / APIs.

 Some things to keep in mind:
-* We strive for more heavy bindings, i.e. we try to hide things like `Js.t` objects.
-Sometimes this is not possible
+* We strive for more heavy bindings, i.e. we try to hide things like `Js.t` objects, but sometimes this is not possible.
 * String enums, which are an argument to a function, are represented through polymorphic variants.
 * You should format your code with `refmt`.